Jeff Bower (basketball): Detroit Pistons

 On June 3, 2014, Bower was named the general manager of the Detroit Pistons.
 On June 13, 2016, the Pistons signed Bower to a contract extension.
 Under Bower, the Pistons reached the playoffs in his second season as the general manager.
 However, on June 1, 2018, Bower was fired from his position as general manager of the team.

 Phoenix Suns

 On April 11, 2019, Bower was named a senior vice president of basketball operations for the Phoenix Suns Under this new title, Bower helped relay certain information towards general manager James Jones whenever necessary.
 In his second and final season with the Suns, they not only reached the NBA playoffs for the first time since 2010, but also the NBA Finals for the first time since 1993.
 Bower mutually agreed to resign from his position on July 24, 2021.

 Personal life

 Bower and his wife, Lisa and have a daughter, Lindsey, born in January 2003.
+Lindsey now attends Physical Therapy school through the Feinberg School of Medicine and Northwestern University in Chicago.
 He holds a Bachelor of Arts degree in history and education from Saint Francis University in Pennsylvania.